NachtRaveVL/virtmem-continued/doc/manual.md

 All allocator classes are _singleton_, meaning that only one (global) instance can be defined (however, instances of _different_ allocators can co-exist, see @ref aMultiAlloc).
 Before the allocator can be used it should be initialized by calling its [start function](@ref virtmem::BaseVAlloc::start).
-Please note that, since this example uses the SD fat lib allocator, SD fat lib has to be initialized prior to the allocator (see virtmem::SDVAlloc).

 Two interfaces exist to actually use virtual memory.